Edward, My Son: Production

 In the play, the title character is never seen, and director George Cukor opted to do the same in the film adaptation.
 The screenplay closely adhered to the original script, the only major change being Arnold Boult's conversion from British to Canadian so Spencer Tracy would not have to struggle with an accent.
 Tracy initially resisted playing such an unsympathetic character but later told Cukor: "It's rather disconcerting to me to find out how easily I play a heel."

 Cukor originally wanted his close friend and Tracy's lover Katharine Hepburn for the role of Eileen, but the couple were sensitive about working together too frequently.
 Cukor also feared casting a major star in the relatively small role would throw the picture off balance and draw attention away from leading lady Deborah Kerr.

 Leueen MacGrath ended up as Eileen, reprising a role she had played on stage.

 Reception

 Box-office

 According to MGM records, the film earned $1,267,000 in the US and Canada and $875,000 overseas resulting in a loss to the studio of $1,159,000.
+Variety listed the film as a box office disappointment.